Krista the Explorer

 Speaking of food, you can't leave Antequera without having some tapas at Arte de Cozina.
 I actually came across this restaurant on a number of blogs while I was researching the best things to do in Antequera, so I added it to our itinerary.
 The tapas is phenomenal here, and very budget friendly too considering the portion sizes.
 They use local produce to create traditional recipes, and sometimes add their own twist on things.
 We sampled a few tapas dishes each and loved every bite.

-13. Visit the Sitio de los Dólmenes de Antequera
+13. Visit the Sitio de los Dolmenes de Antequera

-If you have a car, or are planning on going on a coach tour of Antequera, make sure you visit the Sitio de los Dólmenes de Antequera.
-This incredible 5000 year old Megalithic site comes in at the top of almost everyone's list of things to do in Antequera, and is one of the best preserved prehistoric sites in Spain.
-The Dolmens are completely free to visit, and there are three in total to explore.
+The Dolmens are completely free to visit, and there are 3 in total to explore.
 The Menga Dolmen (pictured here) is the largest in all of Europe, and sits next to the Viera Dolmen.
-The El Romeral Dolmen sits a short car ride away from the other two.
+The El Romeral Dolmen sits a short car ride away from the others.
 The Dolmens would have been used for rituals and burials, and are now part of the UNESCO World Heritage Site list.
 There are a limited amount of people allowed into the Dolmens at one time, so I would recommend phoning ahead in peak season to check that there is a slot available.
-They don't take very long to see, but are interesting nonetheless.
+They don’t take very long to see, but they’re interesting nonetheless.

 14. Hike at El Torcal de Antequera

-If you love outdoor activities, you're going to want to hike at El Torcal de Antequera.
-Its unique limestone rock formations have been formed over millions of years, as rain and wind have chipped away at them, and make for a unique day trip or short hike.
-This is by far one of the best things to do in Antequera if you have the time, and is completely free too!
 There are a few different trails to choose from based on your hiking ability and how long you want to be hiking for, as well as a lovely viewpoint of the surrounding landscape just off of the parking lot.
-It's the most important karstic site in all of Spain, so if you're tired of walking around the cities in southern Spain and want to explore a bit of its more natural sites, El Torcal is your best bet!
+It’s the most important karstic site in all of Spain, so if you’re tired of walking around the cities in southern Spain and want to explore a bit of its more natural sites, El Torcal is your best bet.

-I would love to hear about what off the beaten path places in southern Spain you've visited, or if you've ever been to Antequera, so please drop me a comment below!
+I would love to hear about what off the beaten path places in southern Spain you’ve visited, or if you’ve ever been to Antequera, so please drop me a comment below.
 And remember to follow me on my travels on Instagram too for lots more travel photos and ideas on where to plan your next trip!